open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/how-to-guides/user-guide-data-users/request-description.md

 ---
-title: Request for Description
+title: How to Request for Description
-slug: /how-to-guides/user-guide-for-data-stewards/overview-data-assets/request-description
+slug: /how-to-guides/guide-for-data-users/request-description
 ---

 # How to Request for Description